ganeti/ganeti/doc/design-ovf-support.rst

   OpenStack

-In our implementation of the OVF we plan to allow a choice between raw, cow and vmdk disk formats for both import and export.
+In our implementation of the OVF we plan to allow a choice between raw, cow and vmdk disk formats for export.
+We will not limit the import formats in any way, but the used format has to be supported by qemu-img.
 The justification is the following:

 - Raw format is supported as it is the main format of disk images used in Ganeti, thus it is effortless to provide support for this format
-- Cow is used in Qemu, [TODO: ..why do we support it, again?
-That is, if we do?]
+- Cow is used in Qemu
 - Vmdk is most commonly supported in virtualization software, it also has the advantage of producing relatively small disk images, which is extremely important advantage when moving instances.